yonasBSD/ternfs/README.md

 % ./build.sh alpine
 ```

 Will build all the artifacts apart from the Kernel module.
-The output will be in `build/alpine`.
+The output binaries will be in `build/alpine`.
 Things will be built in an Alpine Linux container, so that everything will be fully statically linked.

-There's also `./build.sh ubuntu` which will do the same but in a Ubuntu container (we use this to build for production), and `./build.sh release` which will build outside docker, which means that you'll have to install some dependencies in the host machine.
+There's also `./build.sh ubuntu` which will do the same but in a Ubuntu container, and `./build.sh release` which will build outside docker, which means that you'll have to install some dependencies in the host machine.
+Both of these build options will have glibc as the only dynamically linked dependency.

+We use the Ubuntu-built version in production, mostly due to jemalloc not playing well with Alpine.

 ## Testing